msLoginoff/AuditLogLens/docs/README.md

 ## Start Here

 - [Getting Started](getting-started.md): minimal setup with the default audit table.
-- [Enrichment](enrichment.md): how to replace raw ids with readable values.
+- [Enrichment](enrichment.md): how to replace raw ids with readable values and use application enricher hooks.
 - [Restrictions](restrictions.md): how to choose which entities and properties are audited.
 - [Writing Audit Records](writing.md): default audit entity, custom audit entity, and mapping.
 - [Transactions](transactions.md): non-transactional and transactional write modes.